tomboszko/Cosmic-Chronicles/README.md

 AT this point of the project, concerning Bonus features , I just added a transition.
 Once this feedback is finished, I will try the ''delete button''.

+Update: sorting buttons added, they are not so nice, but they're ''buttoning'' pretty good 😆

 ### Conclusion

 The data managing aspect is very interesting, and I want to go deeper in it. so I think that I will use a framework for the style and develop my skills in data languages.